633 FW 1

 D. The two Acts cited in section 1.1C above encourage the Service to:

-(1) Enter into partnerships with non-Federal entities such as Friends organizations to promote public awareness of the resources of the National Wildlife Refuge and Hatchery Systems and facilitate public participation in the conservation of those resources, and
+(1) Enter into partnerships with non-Federal entities such as Friends organizations to promote public awareness of the resources of the National Wildlife Refuge and National Fish Hatchery Systems and facilitate public participation in the conservation of those resources, and

 (2) Accept donations of funds and other contributions by people and organizations through partnerships with non-Federal entities such as Friends organizations.